imanubdesigner/Theme-everforest/README.md

 ![kate](screenshots/kate.png)

 #### Monkeytype
 This link will set the colorscheme of Monkeytpe to Everforest.
-Note, if you have a custom theme, it will overwrite your theme.
+Note, if you have a custom theme, it will overwrite your current theme.
 [Everforest Dark Medium Theme](https://monkeytype.com?customTheme=eyJjIjpbIiMyMzJhMmUiLCIjYTdjMDgwIiwiIzgzYzA5MiIsIiM5ZGE5YTAiLCIjMmMyZTMxIiwiI2QzYzZhYSIsIiNlNjdlODAiLCIjNTQzYTQ4IiwiI2U2N2U4MCIsIiM1NDNhNDgiXX0=)
 ![monkeytype](screenshots/monkeytype.png)